 Table 1 shows the list of selected variables and their collocation in Janmaat’s typology, whereas Table 2 reports the survey questions and their descriptive statistics.
 The analyses feature two perceptions about the magnitude of inequality (ineq_p) and progressive taxation (reg_p).
 Moreover, we include an item measuring respondents’ normative beliefs on the magnitude of the appropriate tax progressivity levels (prog_b).
 Finally, we include three variables addressing judgments on the size of existing inequality (ineq_j), political failure in redistribution (redis_f), and political disinterest in implementing redistributive policies (redis_d).
 We also analyse principles about inequality.
 We use ten variables tapping respondents’ perceptions of the principles that explain inequality in Chile (family-sex).
 We further include two variables regarding public and private redistribution (redis_p, redis_m), and four concerning beliefs on criteria that should determine pay allocation (resp-merit).

-Table 1: Selected ISSP variables and their collocation in Janmaat’s typology
+Table 1: Selected variables and their collocation in Janmaat’s typology